-SPEECH COMMUNICATION 025A-B - 3 Units Oral Communication Skills for Second Language Students
+SPEECH COMMUNICATION 025A-B - 3 Units

+Speaking & Listening: Intermediate Conversation & Classroom Communication Skills for Second Language Students

-This course is designed for students who need practice in developing basic oral communication skills in conversations and classroom interactions.
-Students will participate in intensive practice in American speaking and listening skills, such as asking questions, giving information, clarifying misunderstandings and conversation and presentation skills.
-Designed for intermediate ESL students.
+Designed for students at or above ESL 041 level (or instructor recommendation).
+The course provides practice in informal conversation and class-room interaction.
+Students will practice small talk, listening, asking questions, giving information and making presentations.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 (Not applicable to A.A. degree.)